 Recent research suggests the link between crime and mental illness is more complex than many understand.
-For instance, someone with mental health problems are more often victims of violent crime than criminals.
+For instance, someone with mental health problems is more often the victim of violent crime than criminals.

 Debates over criminal charges in these situations have a long and messy history.
 Therefore, examining its complexities is more straightforward when focusing on practical legal concerns.
 The details below may even help you recognize a legitimate defense for yourself or a loved one.